 - Don’t post anything related to your accident, injury, treatment, or recovery.

 - Watch your location check-in posts.
 If you are claiming that you do not have enough mobility to work and then post a social media check-in at your weekly kickboxing class, for example, this may be used to contradict your claim.

 - Do not accept any friend requests from people who you do not know personally.

 - Limit yourself to liking other peoples’ posts (not commenting) and sharing articles.
 Avoid photos of yourself or updates on what you are doing.

-If you have suffered a personal injury that is negatively affecting your life and are curious about your next steps, our lawyers are happy to provide a free case evaluation and consultation.
+If you have suffered a personal injury that is negatively affecting your life and are curious about your next steps, our lawyers are happy to provide a case evaluation and consultation.